Last week, we headed up to Headingley for the Finnish Christmas Carols concert.

 After, everyone headed into the church house in which there was some Finnish food laid on.
 There were also feedback forms, in which I suggested it would be great if the church could get wifi installed.

-This entry was posted on Monday, December 3rd, 2012 at 11:48 am and is filed under Life, Love.
+This entry was posted on Monday, December 3rd, 2012 at 11:48 am and is filed under Events.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.